luapower/path/path.md

 `\\server` or `C:`).
 Pass `true` to the `full` arg to iterate over the whole unparsed path.
 For absolute paths, the first iteration is `'', <root_separator>`.
 Empty names are not iterated.
-Instead, consecutive separators are retured as one.
-Concatenating all the path components and separators together always results in the exact original path.
+Instead, consecutive separators are retured together.
+Concatenating all the iterated path components and separators always results in the exact original path.

 ## `path.normalize(s, [pl], [opt]) -> s`